-- X (array-like or sparse matrix of shape = [n\samples, n\features]) Input features matrix. - raw\score (bool, optional (default=False)) Whether to predict raw scores. - start\iteration (int, optional (default=0)) Start index of the iteration to predict.
-If <= 0, starts from the first iteration. - num\iteration(int or None, optional (default=None))-Total number of iterations used in the prediction.
+- X (numpy array, pandas DataFrame, H2O DataTable's Frame, scipy. sparse, list of lists of int or float of shape = [n\samples, n\features]) Input features matrix. - raw\score (bool, optional (default=False)) Whether to predict raw scores. - start\iteration (int, optional (default=0)) Start index of the iteration to predict.
+If <= 0, starts from the first iteration. - num\iteration (int or None, optional (default=None)) Total number of iterations used in the prediction.
 If None, if the best iteration exists and start\iteration <= 0, the best iteration is used; otherwise, all iterations from start\iteration are used (no limits).
 If <= 0, all iterations from start\iteration are used (no limits). - pred\leaf(bool, optional (default=False)) Whether to predict leaf index. - pred\contrib (bool, optional (default=False)) Whether to predict feature contributions.

-Note: If you want to get more explanations for your model's predictions using SHAP values, like SHAP interaction values, you can install the shap package (https://github.com/slundberg/shap).
-Note that unlike the shap package, with pred\contrib we return a matrix with an extra column, where the last column is the expected value.
+Note: If you want to get more explanations for your model's predictions using SHAP values, like SHAP interaction values, you can install the shap package (https://github.